-The remaining charge , also called " co-payment ", corresponds to the portion of health costs that remains your responsibility after reimbursement by social security .
-A mutual or supplementary health insurance can intervene to reduce or even eliminate this amount.
-Find out everything you need to know about the remaining charge and how to optimize your health coverage.
+The remaining cost , also called the " co-payment ," corresponds to the portion of health costs that remains your responsibility after reimbursement by social security .
+A mutual or supplementary health insurance company can intervene to reduce or even eliminate this amount.
+Find out everything you need to know about the remaining cost and how to optimize your health coverage.

 1. What is the Remaining Charge in Health?

-The remaining amount is the amount you have to pay after Social Security has reimbursed part of the medical expenses.
+The remaining amount is the amount you have to pay after Social Security has reimbursed part of your medical expenses.
 It includes costs not covered by health insurance, such as:

 - The excess : Portion not covered by Social Security.